UPPMAX/programming_formalisms/docs/modularity/modular.md

 ### Revisiting class design

-The 4 most important relationship classes can have are association, composition and aggregation
+The four most important relationship classes can have are association, composition and aggregation

 #### Bad structure